If you’re looking for the best restaurants in Savannah you have come to the right place!

 Fox and Fig is also one of the best coffee shops in Savannah, serving up classic espresso drinks made with a variety of plant milks.

 Finish off your delicious plant-based meal with one of their specialty drinks such as the spiced lavender mocha or the horchata latte.

 The Pirates’ House

-The Pirate’s House’ is one of the most popular Savannah restaurants and is located just one block from the Savannah River in the heart of the historic district on East Broad Street.
+The Pirates’ House is one of the best restaurants in Savannah’s historic district and is located just one block from the Savannah River on East Broad Street.

 Leopold’s Ice Cream